What Younger Buyers Are Getting Wrong About Waiting on Coverage

 Waiting on life insurance is rarely about logic.
 It is about optimism, busyness, and the belief that tomorrow will look the same as today.
 While that optimism is a good thing, it does not replace planning.

 For younger buyers, life insurance is not just about protecting others.
 It is about protecting options.
-Getting coverage earlier often means lower costs, more flexibility, and peace of mind as life changes.
+Getting coverage earlier often means lower costs, more flexibility, and confidence as life changes.

 You do not need everything figured out to take the first step.
 You just need to start before waiting becomes the decision that costs you the most.